soroush62/Oil-and-Gas-Pipeline-Monitoring-with-LightningChart-Python/README.md

 ### **Seasonal Trend Analysis of Log-Normalized Incident Costs (Box Plot with Trend Line)**:

-Displays monthly cost distributions with a trend line, showing seasonal patterns in costs.
-Log-normalization enables better visualization, particularly for months with high variations.
+This box plot chart displays log-normalized monthly cost distributions, with a red trend line showing the average monthly trend.
+It reveals that costs vary seasonally, with certain months exhibiting higher incident costs.
+This pattern can guide companies in pre-emptive budgeting for months with historically higher costs.
+Log-normalization enables better visualization of differences, especially for months with extremely high or low values.

 #### Script Summary:
 ```python